igorrxz/igorrxz/README.md

 </p>

 <p align="center">
   I'm Igor Ximenes, a 20-year-old web developer from Brazil.
 I’m passionate about turning ideas into digital experiences that solve real-world problems.
+At the moment i'm working as a technical assistant at Deloitte.
 </p>

 ---